kilowhat/kilowhat.net/_extensions/wordpress.md

 To run the wizard again:

 - Delete the "WordPress URL" setting in Flarum
-- Delete the "Flarum API key" setting in WordPress
+- Delete the "Flarum Shared API key" setting in WordPress

 And refresh the Flarum admin dashboard.
 The wizard should be available again.